Apple TV (device): Remote control

-HD and 4K

-The Apple TV HD and later run an operating system called tvOS, which does not support the earlier generations of Apple TV.
-It features an app store, allowing third-party app developers to release their own apps on the platform.
-The new software also features support for Siri voice control.
-The tvOS software development kit (SDK) for developing tvOS apps is included in Xcode 7.1 and later.
-A new development feature, App Thinning, is used in the Apple TV, running on tvOS, due to the storage restrictions of the device (as little as 32 GB) and the dual-use of the NAND Flash Memory to precache movies from Apple's content servers as well as storage for downloaded applications from the tvOS App Store.
-Apple's aim is to limit the size of application downloads and steering users toward downloading individual segments of apps in order to better manage storage space.
-Developers have reacted with criticism toward the download size limits, arguing that it leads to situations where game data is purged and has to be re-downloaded.

 End of life

 First generation

+The first generation Apple TV lost access to YouTube in May 2015.

 In September 2018, Apple discontinued iTunes Store support for the first generation Apple TV, with accessibility being obstructed due to obsolete security standards.

 Second and third generation

-iOS 10, released in 2016, removed support for Apple Home automations from the third generation Apple TV, which only retained support for remote access afterward.
-With the release of iOS 16 in 2022, Apple Home received a major redesign based on a new architecture which was rebuilt from the ground up.
-The third generation Apple TV no longer functions with Apple Home in homes upgraded to the new architecture.
-Support for the legacy Apple Home architecture was discontinued with iOS 26 in 2025.
+iOS 10, released in 2016, removed the ability to use the third generation Apple TV as a hub to control Apple Home automations.
+It retained support as a hub for remote access to devices.

+With the release of iOS 16 in 2022, Apple Home received a major redesign based on a new architecture which the third generation Apple TV did not support, and remote access no longer functioned in homes upgraded to it.
+Support for the legacy Apple Home architecture was removed in iOS 26, released in 2025.

-The second and third generation Apple TV no longer support most AirPlay functionality including playback of DRM content from devices running iOS 16 and later.
+iOS 16 removed support for most AirPlay functionality with the second and third generation Apple TV, including playback of DRM content.

 YouTube was removed from the second generation model in May 2015 and the third generation model in March 2021.
 HBO dropped support for its apps on both models in 2020.
 Hulu dropped both models in October 2022, and Netflix dropped both models in June 2024.